 - Your College of Pharmacy transcripts

 - Three professional recommendations, at least two of which should be from clinical preceptors.
 NOTE: Utilization of the Standardized Reference Form via PhORCAS preferred.
-Please ensure that the preceptors/faculty submitting a Reference Form on your behalf include ample examples for each characteristic evaluated.
-Formal letters are still accepted by must be uploaded into PhORCAS.
+Please ensure that the preceptors/faculty submitting a Reference Form on your behalf include sufficient examples for each characteristic evaluated.
+Formal letters are still accepted but must be uploaded into PhORCAS.

 Questions About the Application Process?